-Lamaha Gardens is the name of a neighborhood in Georgetown, Guyana, where Peoples Temple maintained its headquarters.
-It was also the name that Temple members used to refer to that house in their neighborhood, and eventually, the name “Lamaha Gardens” became interchangeable with “Georgetown” when people from Jonestown spoke of their visits to Guyana’s capital city.
+Lamaha Gardens is the name of a neighborhood in Georgetown, Guyana.
+It was also the name of the street where Peoples Temple maintained its headquarters – the address was 41 Lamaha Gardens – and eventually, the name “Lamaha Gardens” became interchangeable with “Georgetown” when people from Jonestown spoke of their visits to Guyana’s capital city.

 There were two sets of people who lived there.
 There was an administrative staff, headed by Paula Adams and including Sharon Amos, Teri Buford, Helen Swinney and others.
 They were considered to be only semi-permanent residents of Georgetown, although they made few trips to Jonestown itself.